-- 2. (1) A candidate for the degree shall: - (a) have been awarded the degrees of Bachelor of Medicine and Bachelor of Surgery from the University of New South Wales or a qualification considered its equivalent from another university as considered acceptable to the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee), and - (b) be registered as a medical practitioner in the country (or state thereof) of residence. - (2) An applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree. - (3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.
+(a) have been awarded the degrees of Bachelor of Medicine and Bachelor of Surgery from the University of New South Wales or a qualification considered its equivalent from another university as considered acceptable to the Higher Degree Committee of the Faculty of Medicine (hereinafter referred to as the Committee), and

+(b) normally be registered as a medical practitioner in the country (or state thereof) of residence, but in exceptional cases, enrolment may be granted to applicants who are provisionally registered.

+(2) An applicant who submits evidence of such other academic and professional qualifications as may be approved by the Committee may be permitted to enrol for the degree.

+(3) If the Committee is not satisfied with the qualifications submitted by an applicant the Committee may require the applicant to undergo such assessment or carry out such work as the Committee may prescribe, before permitting enrolment.

-- 3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one calendar month before the commencement of the session in which enrolment is to begin. - (2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed. - (3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate. - (4) No candidate shall be awarded the degree as a part-time candidate until the lapse of five academic sessions from the date of enrolment.
+3. (1) An application to enrol as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one calendar month before the commencement of the session in which enrolment is to begin.

+(2) A candidate for the degree shall be required to undertake such formal subjects and pass such assessment as prescribed.

+(3) The progress of a candidate shall be reviewed at least once annually by the Committee and as a result of its review the Committee may cancel enrolment or take such other action as it considers appropriate.

+(4) No candidate shall be awarded the degree as a part-time candidate until the lapse of five academic sessions from the date of enrolment.
 The maximum period of part-time candidature shall be nine academic sessions.
 In special cases an extension of time may be granted by the Committee.

-- 4. (1) Assessment is based on the satisfactory completion of written examinations at the end of each subject and the satisfactory completion of the Practicum based on oral and practical demonstration of clinical skills. - (2) The degree of Master of Sports Medicine will be awarded after satisfactory completion of a program of advanced study which has achieved 135 credit points with satisfactory completion of a clinical examination and the satisfactory completion of a Major Project and Report (15 credit points) based on one semester of part-time research or clinical studies in relation to sports medicine.
+4. (1) Assessment is based on the satisfactory completion of written examinations at the end of each subject and the satisfactory completion of the Practicum based on oral and practical demonstration of clinical skills.

+(2) The degree of Master of Sports Medicine will be awarded after satisfactory completion of a program of advanced study which has achieved 24 credit points with satisfactory completion of clinical examination and the achievement of six credit points from the satisfactory completion of a Major Project report based on at least one semester of research or clinical studies in relation to sports medicine.